|Nutrition Facts (per serving)|

 - For a cocktail that's just a touch sweeter, try Spain's brandy de Jerez.

 - Pour the South American brandy pisco for a pisco sidecar.

 - The sidecar has influenced many other cocktails.
 Some are also classics, while others are modern creations that play off the sour formula.
 The most popular recipes are the Boston sidecar, Chelsea sidecar (aka Delilah or white lady), and between the sheets.
 You can also pour vodka instead of brandy for a balalaika or add flavors.
 The blackberry sidecar and épicé sidecar (with jalapeño syrup) are two interesting cocktails to try.

 The History of the Sidecar

-The next story moves to Buck's Club in London, the supposed home of the French 75 as well.
-In his 1922 book, Harry's ABC of Mixing Cocktails, Harry MacElhone credits the drink to Pat MacGarry, one of the great bartenders of the day.
-This was backed up in Robert Vermeire's 1922 Cocktails and How to Mix Them.
+The next story moves to Buck's Club in London, the supposed home of the French 75.
+In his 1922 book, "Harry's ABC of Mixing Cocktails," Harry MacElhone credits the drink to Pat MacGarry, one of the great bartenders of the day.
+This was backed up in Robert Vermeire's 1922 "Cocktails and How to Mix Them."